 ERIC is the only charity dedicated to the bowel and bladder health of all children and teenagers in the UK.
 Our vision is that every child and teenager with a bowel or bladder condition can access support and live free from embarrassment, shame, isolation and fear.

-We sell life-changing continence products to help children and teenagers overcome or manage bowel or bladder problems.
+Tel: 0117 301 2100 / [email protected].
+We sell life-changing continence products to help your child overcome or manage a bowel or bladder problem.

 We're Poo and Wee and we want to help you keep the parts of your body that make us, the bowel and bladder, nice and healthy.
 Find out how in our kids section!